arondite-public/25-LDTH-PyBulletLanding/README.md

 ## Rules

-You will need to implement the `compute_velocity` function within `drones/main.py`.
+You will need to implement the `compute_position` function within `drones/main.py`.
 This function has access to the drone state, alongside the latest image captured by the onboard camera.